A. Purpose of the Policy

 E. Purpose/Goal of the MPT Program

-The purpose of the School of Physical Therapy (the School) MPT program is to provide students with a high quality education which meets national and international academic and clinical practice standards.
+The purpose of the School of Rehabilitation Science (the School) MPT program is to provide students with a high quality education which meets national and international academic and clinical practice standards.

 Students who graduate from the MPT program will have a broad base of knowledge and entry-to-practice physical therapy competencies which will allow them to pursue various career options.

-Upon completion of the program, an entry-level Master of Physical Therapy graduate from the School of Physical Therapy, University of Saskatchewan will be a/an:
+Upon completion of the program, an entry-level Master of Physical Therapy graduate from the School of Rehabilitation Science, University of Saskatchewan will be a/an:

 - Competent specialist in physical therapy practice: demonstrates strong clinical skills in assessment, clinical diagnosis and intervention.